RyanNielson/remove_turbolinks/README.md

 To remove all traces of Turbolinks from a standard rails project run:

-    gem 'remove_turbolinks'
+    rails g remove_turbolinks:remove

-This will remove Turbolinks references from the Gemfile, application.html.erb, and application.js.coffee files.
+This will remove Turbolinks references from the Gemfile, application.html.erb, and application.js files.

 ## Contributing